reqweb/Whoami/README.md

 ---

 The theme supports the **Breadcrumbs** plugin.
 In version 2.0.0 there is support for two languages and the **Langswitcher** plugin.
+In the theme configuration, you can set _position: fixed_ for header.

 ### The template for the sidebar - **sidebar.html.twig**
 ```